Grammar Rules III

-This is an absolute phrase: Tears springing to his eyes, the goldfish unsuccessfully attempts to hide from the other fish.
+This is an absolute phrase: , the goldfish unsuccessfully attempts to hide from the other fish.

 Absolute phrases are not the same as participial phrases because, unlike participial phrases that start with a participle and take a noun as an object (sometimes, at least), absolute phrases start off with a noun and are followed by a participle:

 Participial phrase:, ← participle first